zhi-g/sublime-ensime/README.md

 This project provides integration with ENSIME and Sublime Text Editor 2.
 It's a fork of the original sublime-ensime project, written by Ivan Porto Carrero.
-This fork introduces stability improvements, user-friendly setup and error messages, better logging and works with the latest pre-release version of Scala 2.10.
+This fork introduces additional features, stability improvements, user-friendly setup and error messages, better logging.
+It also works with the latest pre-release version of Scala 2.10.

 Sublime ENSIME strives to realize the dream of having Scala semantic services inside a lightning fast and feature-rich text editor.
 Big thanks to Aemon Cannon,